yohman/21S-DH151/Weeks/Week05/Lab/README.md

 Consider that the circle size can be differentiated to visualize the number of cases per country.

+However, converting case counts by country to circles on a computer screen is challenging.
+Consider that at the time of this writing (4/22/2021), the single highest case count by country is in the United States at 31,929,351 cases.
+Imagine if we decided to create circles by case counts, the United States would have a radius of 32 million pixels!
+For this reason, we need to scale our the case counts to a pixel range that makes sense.

+A simple solution would be divide the case counts by a large enough number, that the highest total would equal to roughly 100 pixels, so divide by 32,000.

-Our `mapCSV()` function no longer needs to be fed data because `csvdata` is now a global variable that we can access.
-Instead, have `mapCSV()` require a date in order to generate a map of differential sized circles for a particular date.
+Additionally, the `mapCSV()` function no longer needs to be fed data because `csvdata` is now a global variable that we can access.
+Instead, have `mapCSV()` require a date in order to generate a map of differential sized circles for *any given date*.

 ```js
 function mapCSV(date){